Lie Group Decompositions for Equivariant Neural Networks: Lie group decompositions

 where $dA$ is the Lebesgue measure on $\sR^{n^2}$ and $dA_{ij}$ is the Lebesgue measure on $\sR$. $\gglfull{n}$ has two homeomorphic connected components consisting of the group of invertible matrices with positive determinant $\ggl{n}$ and with negative determinant $\gglminus{n}$\footnote{\cite[Theorem 3.68]{warner1983foundations}.}.
-Integrating the full group can be done by integrating each component separately, and we focus on constructing a solution for the identity component $\ggl{n}$.
+Integrating the full group $\ggl{n}$ can be done by integrating each component separately, and we focus on constructing a solution for the identity component $\ggl{n}$.
 We use the shorter notation $\shgspd{n}$ and $\shgsspd{n}$ going forward to denote $\gspd{n}$ and $\gsspd{n}$.
+Using a similar notation scheme as in (\ref{eq:gln_haar_measure}), the unique (up to scaling) $\gglfull{n}$-invariant measure on $\shgspd{n}$ is\footnote{\cite[VII, $\S3$, No. 3, Example 8]{bourbaki2004integration}. $\mu_{\gspd{n}}$ is bi-$\gglfull{n}$-invariant, as well as invariant under $P \mapsto P^{-1}$.}: